How do you prioritize?

 There’s a voice telling you to rearrange your priorities.
-Something inside – some thought, some belief – is saying that you don’t have time right now to to take the class, attend the mastermind meeting, develop the new program, product, or service.
+Something inside – some thought, some belief – is saying that you don’t have time right now to to take the class, attend the mastermind meeting, spend time developing your team.

 And it’s easy to listen to that voice and believe it, especially since it usually comes with fear and anxiety attached.

 What if you were to stop and ask yourself: WHY?
 Why don’t I have time?